 Events | FLAP Holds Four Major Events per Year

 Each year FLAP recognizes an individual and/or organization that has served as an outstanding advocate for migrant farmworkers and/or landscapers in Illinois.
 It acknowledges the contribution and impact that the recipient has had in the farmworker and/or landscaper community.
-Some of our clients join us and talk about their cases.

 If you have candidates to nominate and/or would like more information, please e-mail us at email@example.com